 Radon comes from the natural radioactive breakdown of uranium in soil, rock, and water.
 It is an invisible, odorless, tasteless, cancer-causing gas that enters buildings through the numerous cracks, holes, and pipes in the foundation.
 It can also enter a building from well water.

 Radon can be found in any building, but homes are the most concerning since that’s where families spend the most time.

 Three out of four houses in Colorado have elevated radon levels.
 The EPA has ranked Denver as "Zone 1," which means the average house will likely exceed the EPA's action level of 4.0 pCi/L.

 Radon breaks down into radioactive particles that can cause cancer when inhaled.
 These radioactive particles can damage the cells in our lungs and increase the risk of lung cancer.

 Radon is the leading cause of lung cancer among non-smokers.
 It is estimated to cause about 21,000 lung cancer deaths per year and about $2 billion in medical expenses and lost productivity.
 The Iowa Radon Lung Cancer Study tracked nearly 1,000 women who had lived in their homes more than 20 years.
-The results of the case-control study (after adjusting for age, smoking, and other factors) indicated that a 20-year exposure of radon levels at the EPA guideline of 4.0 pCi/L yielded an increased lung cancer risk of 50%.
+The results of the case-control study (after adjusting for age, smoking, and other factors) indicated that a 20-year exposure of radon levels at the EPA guideline of 4.0 pCi/L yielded an increased lung cancer risk of 50 percent.